aiotfactory/aiotfactory/README.md

 ## Core Team

-Our core team members graduated from top universities in China, such as Fudan University and Shanghai Jiao Tong University.
+Our core team members graduated from top universities.
 Since 2015, despite numerous challenges, we have successfully served many domestic and international clients.
 With over a decade of technical accumulation, we have explored and established a set of effective strategies to promote customer growth and development.
 In the following sections, we will introduce these experiences and case studies in detail.

 ## Contact Information